vikas-singh12/git-demo/README.md

 # git-demo
-these is a git demo repo
+these is a git demo repo.